 For those that seriously love scuba diving, myself included, a dive liveaboard experience is the ultimate experience.
 Not only do you get to cruise around some of the most beautiful scenery available, but the diving will almost always be excellent.

-I had the pleasure of going on my first liveaboard experience in the Maldives, aboard the Carpe Novo which is a part of the Carpe Diem fleet of boats.
+I had the pleasure of going on my first liveaboard experience in the Maldives, aboard the Carpe Novo liveaboard boat which is a part of the Carpe Diem fleet including the Carpe Diem, Carpe Vita, and Carpe Novo.
 This trip was a full week visiting the central Atolls of the Maldives including South Male, Vaavu, South Ari, North Ari, and Baa.
 The diving was absolutely fantastic and I couldn’t have asked for a better experience on my inaugural liveaboard.
+I went on this liveaboard right after an extremely luxurious 4 night stay at the Park Hyatt Hadahaa which I didn’t think anything could beat.
+Turns out, I quickly forgot about that!

 This post will go in depth about the incredible diving I had in the Maldives and the sites that we visited.
 If you like loads and loads of pictures of colorful fish and corals, this will be the post for you.